 The “soft plastics” that can be recycled (as long as they are dry and clean) include:

 These items cannot go in Zero-Sort, but they CAN be recycled separately!

 You will find specialty “Technotrash” containers in the following locations on campus:

-- Smith Union recycling center (across from the Mail Center)
+- Smith Union recycling center (next to the Mail Center)

 - The Kanbar computer lab

 - The Help Desk on the second floor of Coles Tower

 - The second floor of the Buck Fitness Center

 - The Bowdoin Magazine in the McClellan Building

 - The Sustainable Bowdoin Office in Rhodes Hall